wely/DevCamp/HOL/node/11-IoT/README.md

       return 0;
     }

 1. Replace the SSID and the password with proper values.
-Also replace the address in the following line with the address to the `IoT` view:
+Also replace the address in the following line with the address to your Azure web app:

     ```cpp
-    const char* server = "<app_name>.azurewebsites.net/IoT"; // address for request, without http://
+    const char* server = "<app_name>.azurewebsites.net"; // address for request, without http://

 1. Select `Sketch` -> `Upload` or use `CTRL+U` to compile and upload the sketch to your device.
 The device will retrieve the amount of incidents from the `IoT` view and flash the LED for this amount.
 Again you can use the COM monitor to follow the progress of the code execution on the device.